kubeflow/website/content/en/docs/azure/authentication-oidc.md

         serverCertificate: /etc/istio/ingressgateway-certs/tls.crt
     {{< /highlight >}}

-1. Expose Kubeflow with a loadBalancer service:
+1. Expose Kubeflow with a load balancer service:

-    To expose Kubeflow with a LoadBalancer service, just change the type of the `istio-ingressgateway` service to `LoadBalancer`.
+    To expose Kubeflow with a LoadBalancer service, change the type of the `istio-ingressgateway` service to `LoadBalancer`.

     ```
     kubectl patch service -n istio-system istio-ingressgateway -p '{"spec": {"type": "LoadBalancer"}}'
     ```

-   After that, get the LoadBalancer's IP or Hostname from its status and create the necessary certificate.
+   After that, obtain the LoadBalancer's IP or Hostname from its status and create the necessary certificate.

     ```
     kubectl get svc -n istio-system istio-ingressgateway -o jsonpath='{.status.loadBalancer.ingress[0]}'
     ```

-1. Create the Certificate with cert-manager:
+1. Create a self-signed Certificate with cert-manager:

-    Create a new `certficate.yaml` with below yaml to create a self-signed Certificate with the cert-manager.
-For production environment please use appropriate trusted CA Certificate.
+   Create a new file `certficate.yaml` with the YAML below to create a self-signed Certificate with cert-manager.
+For production environments, you should use appropriate trusted CA Certificate.

     {{< highlight yaml >}}
     apiVersion: cert-manager.io/v1alpha2